jhutton2/henshaws-case-study-mgmt4780-spring2025/README.md

 * Finance File: profit, sales, and turnover metrics
 * Employee Survey File: engagement, satisfaction, teamwork, leadership scores
 * Customer Data File: CSAT and customer complaint volumes Each file was merged using the store number as the unique identifier.
-After preprocessing, outlier filtering, and validity checks, a clean dataset of 136 stores was retained for analys
+After preprocessing, outlier filtering, and validity checks, a clean dataset of 136 stores was retained for analysis

 # Executive Summary
 This analysis uncovered several key insights about how culture and people dynamics affect Henshaw's store-level outcomes: